 I finally had her dressed and ready to go and sat her up and about two seconds later (for reasons I still can’t figure out) she flung her body backward and smacked her head on the edge of the changing table… about 2 inches off the changing pad.

 My initial reaction wasn’t to see if she was ok… it was more like “God damn it Abby!”
 Yes, I yelled at my baby and blamed her.
 I was so tired and so frustrated I just felt like I was going to lose my mind.
 And then the mom guilt hit and I was about a second away from losing my sh*t altogether.
+The emotional toll of a baby’s crying can be overwhelming, making it hard to stay calm and composed.

 There are plenty of places you can go to read about how to soothe a crying baby.
 This is not for that.
 This is for all the moms who reached a breaking point.
 For all the moms who need to know they are not alone.
 And for all the moms who need to learn how not to lose your mind with a crying baby.
+Sometimes, letting babies cry can help them fall asleep faster, as they express their discomfort and eventually settle down.

 You are not a bad mom